Post-treatments for turning and milling parts

 Sandblasting and glass bead blasting

 Sandblasting and glass bead blasting are surface treatments used to deburr and create decorative matte surfaces on CNC parts.
-Compared to sandblasting, glass bead blasting is gentler, has less surface roughness and is particularly suitable for components with thin walls.
+Compared to sandblasting, glass bead blasting is gentler, has less surface roughness and is particularly suitable for parts with thin walls.

 ✔ visually appealing